High-Rise Design Requirements

 - Fire Command Center (FCC) – An FCC is required for all high-rise buildings and must be at least 200sf with minimum widths of 10’ in any direction.
 The location of the FCC must be approved by the local fire official.

-- Emergency Alarm – Four types of emergency communication systems are required in all high-rise hotels, as follows:
+- Alarms – The following four types of communication systems for an emergency are required in all high-rise hotels buildings:

-- Standby & Emergency Power – Standby power is required for FCC lighting, power, elevators, ventilation, and fire detection equipment—all housed in smokeproof enclosures.
+- Emergency Systems – Standby power is required for FCC lighting, power, elevators, ventilation, and fire detection equipment—all housed in smokeproof enclosures.
 Emergency power systems require their own distribution system and are required for exit signs, egress illumination, elevator car lighting, voice/alarm communication systems, automatic fire detection systems, fire alarm systems, and electric fire pumps.

 - Smoke Removal – This system expels smoke after a fire event to aid in the recovery efforts.
 The IBC allows three methods, including manually operated windows or panels, mechanical air equipment, or design-approved engineering.
 Note: Specialty consultants typically are included for Fire & Life Safety (FLS) services in order to provide design direction on the egress and emergency systems.